- Planning Your Holiday

 Take out Travel Insurance

 It is essential to take out your own travel insurance that covers unforeseen cancellations.
 This is best done immediately you make your booking.
-See our Useful links page.

-Pay Your Balance
+Pay your Balance

 The balance of the holiday is usually required a few weeks before you go.
 Make your payment by one of the secure methods mentioned above.
 Some properties require a security deposit refundable at the end of your holiday on leaving the property in good order.
 Ensure you obtain an email or written receipt for any payments made.
 You should receive directions and contact details and most owners/agents provide a rental agreement, setting out their terms and conditions and cancellation policy.
 Most owners make arrangements to give you the key on arrival, some send the key by secure mail, but whatever the arrangements, make sure that you are clear about how to receive your key.